PushInnovation/aeg-logger/README.md

 ### What is this repository for? ###

-This code is a configurable logger.
+This is a configurable logger.

 ### How do I get set up? ###
 1. Clone the repository